 Look after your house contents

 Make sure you understand and adhere to your insurance policy requirements.
 An alarm system, security gates and burglar bars are common policy requirements for home contents insurance.
 It’s your responsibility to ensure that the security devices are functional and are in good working order.
 Take the time to read through your policy documents.
-If you need advice on your home insurance contents, speak to your broker or contact us on 0860 444 444.
+If you need advice on your home insurance contents, speak to your intermediary or contact us on 0860 444 444.